Energy enhancement of laser-driven ions by radiation reaction and Breit-Wheeler pair production in the ultra-relativistic transparency regime: Transparency stage

 Fig.~\ref{fig-ni-late} shows the angle-energy and the $\theta$-averaged ion-distribution in the three cases at a later time of 130 fs.
-The highest energy gained by the ions at this time in the no QED case is $\sim 11.26$ GeV, with RR is $12.7$ GeV ($\sim 12\%$ higher) and with RR+PP it is 14.52 GeV ($\sim 30\%$ higher).
+The highest energy gained by the ions at this time in the no QED case is $\sim 11.26$ GeV, with RR $12.7$ GeV ($\sim 12\%$ higher) and with RR+PP it is 14.52 GeV ($\sim 30\%$ higher).
 Corresponding ion velocities $v_i=[0.86c,0.88c, 0.90c$] are in good agreement with the respective phase velocities of the RBI $v_p\sim[0.84c,0.89c,0.91c]$ from simulations [branch A] and also with the overplotted phase velocities of the RBI from linear theory $v_p\sim[0.75c,0.82c,0.90c]$.
-This confirms the wave-particle acceleration mechanism~\cite{Albright2007}(see Supplementary information).
+This presents some hints on possible wave-particle acceleration mechanism~\cite{Albright2007}(see more details in App.\ref{App-PhaseVelocity}).
+A good agreement can be seen even without including the RR term in the instability calculation because the strong impact of RR in Stage 1 is actually included via simulations in the form of changes in the distribution function in Stage 2 of the instability development.